Exploring the PCB Jumper Wires in Electronics Prototyping and Design

 – Apply a small amount of flux to the solder pads on the circuit board where you will be soldering the jumper wires.
 Flux helps to improve solder flow and wetting, resulting in stronger and more reliable solder joints.

-6. **Solder the Jumper Wires:**
+6. **Solder the PCB Jumper Wires:**

 – Place the tinned end of the jumper wire onto the solder pad on the circuit board, ensuring it aligns correctly with the intended connection point.